 Cheque Processing Fee (per cheque) 60c

-Anyone who keeps €3000 or more in their BOI account will see fees rise from €20 a year to €72 a year – an increase of 360% .
+Anyone who previously kept €3000 or more in their BOI account saw fees rise from €20 a year to €72 a year – an increase of 360% .

-Customers with low numbers of transactions will also see an increase in fees.
-About 30% of customers will be affected and BOI said that for these customers the average annual increase will be €36.
-So that’s a 100% increase.
+Customers with low numbers of transactions also saw an increase in fees.
+About 30% of customers were affected and BOI said that for these customers the average annual increase was €36.

-About 60% of customers will end up paying the same or less fees under the new charging method.
+About 60% of customers should end up paying the same or less fees under the new charging method.

-BOI customers could reduce their banking fees by switching to a cheaper bank account such as N26.
+BOI customers could reduce their banking fees by switching to a cheaper bank account such as N26 or EBS or Revolut

-See more on our comparison of current account fees in Ireland
+See more details on our comparison of current account fees in Ireland